-Temperature decrease (local)

-High Q: High A: Medium C: NR

-High Q: High A: High C: High Not sensitive
+Temperature decrease (local) High A: Medium C: NR Q: High A: High C: High Q: High A: Medium C: Low considered to be 'Not sensitive'.

-edium C: Low

 This biotope is characterized by the absence of species resulting from sediment mobility and abrasion (JNCC, 2015), rather than the presence of typical species: changes in temperature will therefore not alter the biotope (based on the abiotic habitat).
-Resistance to a decrease in temperature is therefore assessed as 'High' and resilience as 'High' (by default) and this biotope is considered to be 'Not sensitive'.
+Resistance to a decrease in temperature is therefore assessed as 'High' and resilience as 'High' (by default) and this biotope is